 Employees who misuse opioids are at higher risk of participating in illegal activities, like buying and using illegal drugs, which may require action on an employer's part (dismissal, referral to treatment, etc.).

 Impaired employees are at higher risk of accidents harming themselves, their coworkers, and their workplace.

 Here’s what you need to know at the intersection of opioid addiction and workers' compensation:

-- Work-related injuries are directly contributing to the opioid crisis.
-According to the Centers for Disease Control and Prevention (CDC), 15% of the workforce suffers from chronic pain and millions of employees are prescribed prescription opioids for work-related strains, sprains, and fractures.
+According to the Centers for Disease Control and Prevention (CDC), 15% of the workforce suffers from chronic pain, and millions of employees are prescribed opioids for work-related strains, sprains, and fractures.
 Perhaps even more alarming, 15% of workers' compensation patients taking opioids are taking them for an injury that occurred six or more years ago.
 Employers must be good stewards of their human resources by providing a safe workplace with the appropriate training, equipment, and safety measures in place.
 Employers who work to prevent workplace injuries also reduce the risk of opioid addiction.

-- Employees prescribed opioids incur higher claims.
-As your organization works to reduce Workers’ Compensation injuries and claims, those who are prescribed opioids incur higher claims overall due to extended recovery time, the cost of opioid prescriptions, potential for addiction, and the treatment services rendered to address it.
+As your organization works to reduce Workers’ Compensation injuries and claims, those who are prescribed opioids incur higher claims overall due to extended recovery time, the cost of opioid prescriptions, the potential for addiction, and the treatment services rendered to address it.